brimdata/zed/README.md

 semi-structured data.

-Zed lakes utilize a superset of the relational and JSON document data models but do not require up-front schema definitions to add data.
+Zed lakes utilize a superset of the relational and JSON document data models yet require no up-front schema definitions to insert data.
 Zed lakes also provide transactional views and time travel with a `git`-like design pattern based on a journal of commits.
 Using this mechanism, a lake's (optional) search indexes are transactionally consistent with its data.